AI Operator vs Chatbot

 Why do channels matter for AI productivity?

 Chatbots are limited to their chat interface (web or mobile app).
 An AI Operator meets you wherever you already work.
-You can call from your car, text from your phone, email from your inbox, or message from Slack.
-Four access channels mean you never need to switch tools or open a separate app to get work done.
+You can call from your car, text from your phone, email from your inbox, message from Slack, or open the dashboard from any browser.
+Six entry surfaces mean you never need to switch tools or open a separate app to get work done.

 What kind of output does each produce?

 Chatbots produce text responses inside a chat thread.
 You read, copy, and manually transfer the output into your workflow.
 An AI Operator produces finished deliverables: formatted reports, spreadsheets, presentations, images, and analysis.
-These arrive as usable files, not raw text you need to reformat.
+These arrive as usable files on the project's task with a per-ask ledger entry, not raw text you need to reformat.

 Which should you choose?

 AI Operators and chatbots both use artificial intelligence, but they solve different problems.
 Chatbots are conversational interfaces designed for interactive Q&A, brainstorming, coding help, and research.
 They work well when you want to explore ideas or get quick answers in a chat window.
-AI Operators are delegation interfaces designed for task execution and deliverable production.
-They work well when you need finished reports, spreadsheets, presentations, or analysis delivered to you without sitting in a chat thread.
+AI Operators are systems that accept work or creative requests across multiple entry channels, organize them into projects, tasks, and subtasks, route the work across the right tools and AI services, and account for every ask on a per-ask billing ledger.
+They work well when work needs to span phone, text, email, Slack, web, and app, with continuity and accounting in one place.
 Most professionals will find value in both.
 Use a chatbot when you want to think through a problem interactively.
-Use an AI Operator when you want to hand off work and receive finished results.
+Use an AI Operator when you want a system that runs the work itself.

 Frequently Asked Questions